einsteinpy/einsteinpy/README.rst

 ------------------------------------------------

 EinsteinPy is focused on general relativity.
 One can always discuss probable features on the mailing list and try to implement it.
-We welcome every contribution and will be happy to include it in einteinpy.
+We welcome every contribution and will be happy to include it in EinsteinPy.

 What's the future of the project?
 ---------------------------------